Showing posts with label semantics. Show all posts

 5. Felicity is indexed to particular divine acts

-A theological assertion is felicitous only if it corresponds to the act God is performing here and now—an act that is already individuated in God with a hyperintensional precision.
+A theological assertion is felicitous only if it corresponds to the act God is performing here and now because that act is already determinate in God prior to its authorization in speech, already individuated in God with a hyperintensional precision.
 The Spirit authorizes not theological grammar in general but this particular word because this particular divine act is being given.
 Thus the intelligibility of theology depends on a hyperintensional account of divine acting.

 Objectiones